vipulnaik/diet-exercise-health/notes/exercise-routine.md

 * Left hand on 150 lb: has closed a few times but most of the time, comes just short of closing

+* Right hand on 200 lb: I am far from being able to close.
+I can just about get to parallel.

+* Left hand on 200 lb: I am far from being able to close.
+I can just about get to parallel.

 The effective frequency may be about 4 to 8 rounds per day.